laxuanlinh/thoughtmachine/vault_core.md

 ## Vault Core Integration
 - Responsibilities:
-    - ``Manufactering products`` with Smart Contracts, writing python code and deploy to Vault Core
+    - ``Manufactering products`` with `Smart Contracts`, writing python code and deploy to Vault Core
     - ``Managing accounts``, every time a customer opens a new account, a Smart Contract is executed to determine the parameters and operations of this account
-    - ``Postings``: either via Postings API or the Smart Contracts can generate events themselves.
+    - ``Postings``: either via Postings API or the `Smart Contracts` can generate events themselves.
 The Ledger records these events
     - ``Managing customers``: `Vault Core cannot handle PII` so these information has to be stored some where else.
 The holding of a customer in Vault Core is linked to this information via a `unique ID`.

 - Other functionalities within a bank: